-For many years during the 60s and 70s, the Department of Art was spread among several buildings on campus and never really had a formal gallery.
-In 1969, John C. Thorns, Jr. first presented his vision to the college administration for a regional art museum with educational laboratories to house the Art Department.
-After years of planning, a new facility for the department was realized with the completion of Rarick Hall in the spring of 1981.
+For many years, the Department of Art and Design was spread out among a number of buildings and never had a formal gallery.
+In 1969, John C. Thorns, Jr. first presented his vision to the college administration for a regional art museum with educational laboratories to house the Department of Art.
+With the completion of Rarick Hall in the spring of 1981, Thorns' vision was realized.

-By this time, the Art Department faculty had grown from three members to eleven full time and one part time faculty.
 When it first opened, the gallery was called the Visual Arts Center Gallery.
-It was rededicated the Moss-Thorns Gallery of Art on October 11, 1987 during the annual homecoming activities.
-The gallery was renamed for Joel C. Moss (who was Chair of the Department of Art from 1946 to 1973) and John C. Thorns, Jr. (who was Chair from 1973 to 1990).
-The gallery changes shows throughout the year.
-They include: faculty exhibitions, MFA thesis exhibitions, traveling exhibits, student exhibits, print collections and various other student works.
+It was rededicated the Moss-Thorns Gallery of Art on October 11, 1987, during the annual homecoming activities.
+The gallery was renamed for Joel C. Moss (chair of the department from 1946 to 1973) and John C. Thorns, Jr. (chair from 1973 to 1990).

 Connected to the Center for Art & Design, the Moss-Thorns Gallery is home to various student art exhibits, faculty shows and traveling exhibits throughout the year.
 During the fall and spring, the gallery is open Monday - Friday, 9 a.m.-4 p.m.